Lawyer: Over 150 Minneapolis officers seeking disability

 He said many officers he represents were at a precinct that police abandoned as people were breaking in during the unrest.
 Some officers feared they wouldn’t make it home, he said, and wrote final notes to loved ones.
 People in the crowd ultimately set fire to the building.

+Mayor Jacob Frey issued a statement saying that COVID-19 and unrest following Floyd’s death tested the community and officers in profound ways.
+He said cities need resources to reflect the realities on the ground.

+“In the meantime, I am committed to supporting those officers committed to carrying out their oath to serve and protect the people of Minneapolis during a challenging time for our city,” he said.

 Meuser said in recent weeks, 150 officers have retained his office for help in filing for duty disability benefits through the state’s Public Employment Retirement Association, or PERA.
+So far, 75 of them have already left the job, he said.

-Police spokesman John Elder questioned Meuser’s figure, though he does expect to see an increase in departures.
-The department currently has about 850 officers and will adjust staffing to ensure it can do its job.
+Police spokesman John Elder questioned Meuser’s figure of 150, though he does expect an increase in departures.
+The department currently has about 850 officers and will adjust staffing to ensure it can do its job, he said.

 The city said it has received 17 PTSD workers compensation claims in the last month, but when it comes to PERA duty disability, officers are not obligated to notify the Police Department that an application was submitted.
 Meuser said the city isn’t being transparent about departures, and the numbers it sees will lag as PERA benefits take months to process.